LambdaGaming/GMod-Server-Launcher-Console-Extra/README.md

 # CityRP-Server-Launcher
- Server launcher for the Lambda Gaming CityRP server, opens the console to select 1 out of 6 maps.
+ Server launcher for the Lambda Gaming CityRP server.
+Includes a console version and a UI version.